liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 then click *Edit*.

 The Password Policy settings form contains the following fields.
-Enabling specific settings via the check boxes prompts setting-specfic options to appear.
+Enabling specific settings via the check boxes prompts setting-specific options to appear.

 **Name:** requires you to enter a name for the password policy.